roangelo.net

 One thinks that one is tracing the outline of the thing's nature over and over again, and one is merely tracing round the frame through which we look at it.
 (PI § 114)

 For [Kant] experience is not something which is simply given; it is constructed.
-(Copleston, History of Philosophy, Volume VI, XVI, 1, )
+(Frederick Copleston, A History of Philosophy, Volume VI, XVI, 1, )

 "Concepts without percepts are empty."
 But we normally mean many things by the word 'concept' besides the conceptualization of a sense perception.
-And although the concepts of logic and speculation are without sense content, they are not without meaning.
-But I think Kant is speaking of e.g. the concept 'causality', saying that unless causality is applied to percepts (sense perceptions), then it is empty of content (This I don't understand).
+And although the concepts of logic and speculation are without sense-perception content, they are not without meaning.
+But I think Kant is speaking of specific categories, e.g. the concept 'causality', saying that unless causality is applied to percepts (sense perceptions), then it is empty of content (and meaning).

-"the concepts of reality, substance, causality, and even of necessity in existence lose all meaning and become empty signs of concepts, without any content, if I venture to employ them outside the field of the senses".
-(Critique of Pure Reason B, 707, in Copleston, History of Philosophy, Volume VI, XIII, 7)
+"The concepts of reality, substance, causality ... lose all meaning and become empty signs of concepts, without any content, if I venture to employ them outside the field of the senses".
+(Critique of Pure Reason B, 707, in Copleston, History, Volume VI, XIII, 7)

-A frame of reference is like a grid placed around a picture, providing reference points, like a Cartesian graph; it is a way of organizing what is pictured.
-(Philosophical work is conceptual investigation (Z § 458), i.e. trying to understand our own tools of thought, namely concepts.
-A concept -- i.e. the use of a word in the language -- is a way of framing something.)
-Although in some contexts the expression "nets of reference" will be clearer.
-(Obviously, Wittgenstein not withstanding, this is not the only thing we call philosophical work.)
+A frame of reference provides reference points, like a Cartesian graph does; it is a way of organizing what is pictured.
+(Philosophical work is conceptual investigation (Z § 458).
+We are trying to understand our tools of thought, namely concepts.)
+A concept (in this context) is a way of framing a picture, as a grid or net of reference does.

-"Grids, nets ..."
-Comparisons (similes) without illustrations produce only a worrying feeling of not understanding, of blackness before the mind's eye.
-Therefore, for example, Cartesian graphs and the grids on atlas pages (Map 6, B5) give the elements of a picture addresses, as do the lines on a political map.
-But if the land is viewed from above, no lines are seen: the lines belong to the frame around or the net laid over the picture.
-(These graphs and grids are concepts, or, in other words, rules.)
-Relationships between elements, e.g. 'A is to the left of B', require the concepts 'element', 'point', 'location' and 'direction' and so forth; although the relationship is a fact, the concepts used to conceive it belong to the perceiver, not to the things perceived, and there is more than one way to look at things (and sets of concepts to use), to organize, to make sense of things (the various kinds of maps in an atlas and the heliocentric and geocentric models are examples).
+"Grids, nets, concepts ..."
+Comparisons (similes) without illustrations produce only a wary feeling of not understanding, of blackness before the mind's eye.
+Therefore, as examples, the grids on atlas pages (indexed "Toronto Map 6, B5") give the elements of a picture addresses, as do the lines on a political map.
+But if the land is viewed from above, no lines are seen: the lines belong to the frame around or the mesh or net laid over the picture.
+These graphs and grids are concepts, or, in other words, rules.
+Relationships between elements, e.g. 'A is to the west of B', require the concepts 'element', 'point', 'location' and 'direction' and so forth.
+Although the relationship is a fact, the concepts used to conceive it -- in the view of nominalism and Criticism -- belong to the perceiver, not to the things perceived.
+And there is more than one valid (i.e. self-consistent) way of looking at things (i.e. sets of concepts to use), of organizing, of making sense of things.

 Kant: Categories of Thought and Reality